VenksMantha/SPCS_FINETUNE_LLM/README.md

-# Finetune a Llam2 model from Hugging face using custom data and deploy - All with Snowpark Container Services
+# Finetune a Llam2 model using Snowpark Container Services
 Deploy Llama 2 models to securely interact and run within Snowflake environment.
 Includes a fine tuned model using custom data.